-We’ve had to vacate the property and are now in the process of finding a new place to live.
-Fortunately, our health is much improved but in the meantime we’re renting a local hotel suite and the kitchen barely fits a sink, a small freezer and a 2 foot by 3 foot oven…just enough room for a muffin pan.
+We’re in between homes and are currently renting a place with a that kitchen barely fits a sink, a small freezer and a 2 foot by 3 foot oven…just enough room for a muffin pan.

 With about a 1 foot of prep area I painstakingly shuffled the necessary ingredients to make Jordan Marsh Blueberry Muffins.
 It was definitely worth the effort.

 If you’re not from New England, Jordan Marsh was an iconic department store…alive in the heyday when department stores had restaurants, bakeries … and blueberry muffins.
 This recipe became famous in the region and it is must have recipe for your collection.
 I’ve adapted it by adding more leavening and replacing the milk with yogurt for richer and fluffier texture.